pypa/pipfile/README.rst

 This is a concept project that will eventually be built into `pip <https://github.com/pypa/pip>`_ itself, once the API (including the form of a `Pipfile` itself) has been built out and finalized.

 Remember, the important part here is `Pipfile.lock`.
 It allows deterministic builds.
 Today's `requirements.txt` can do this, and should, but often doesn't, when version specifiers aren't provided.
-This efforts will provide a much more pleasant user experience.
+This effort will provide a much more pleasant user experience.

 The Concept
 -----------